Modal companion

 In logic, a modal companion of a superintuitionistic (intermediate) logic L is a normal modal logic that interprets L by a certain canonical translation, described below.
-Modal companions share various properties of the original intermediate logic, which enables to study intermediate logics using tools developed for modal logic.
+Modal companions share various properties of the original intermediate logic, which enables the study of intermediate logics using tools developed for modal logic.

 Gödel–McKinsey–Tarski translation

 Let A be a propositional intuitionistic formula.
 A modal formula T(A) is defined by induction on the complexity of A: